About the Institute of Environmental medicine

 National Board of Housing, Building and Planning

 Environmental Medicine at the Karolinska Institute (KI) has its origins in the Public hygiene department at the former National Institute for Public Health, which was established over seventy years ago.
 Since then both the organization and the responsible authorities for the state environmental medicine have changed several times before the Institute of Environmental Medicine (IMM) was added as special department at KI in 1988.

-IMM of today was established in 1993 through a merger between SML and KI institutions for toxicology and hygiene.
+IMM of today was established in 1993 through a merger between IMM and the KI departments for toxicology and hygiene.
 During last years research groups in occupational toxicology, lung and allergy research has been transferred to IMM, from among others the National Institute of Working Life and Stockholm County Council.

 1939: The public hygiene department for the National Institute for Public Health